Scenario #1 - Deeper Dive

 • For most of these examples, there is a low probably of actual contact, but it is certainly a possibility.

-This scenario is really only putting "motion" to the "dead downwind" Blue boat from above and the Yellow boat.
-Postion 2 in this diagram is what is represented above, and this scenario shows the "just before" (Position 1) and the "just after" (Position 2).
-Analyzing this with the boats in motion exposes the fact that this "hole" in the rules is short lived but not without the possibility of contact and thus a certain amount of risk.
+This scenario is really only putting "motion" to the "dead downwind" Blue boat from first diagram (above) and the Yellow boat.
+Postion 2 in this diagram is what is represented above.
+This scenario also shows the "just before" (Position 1) and the "just after" (Position 3).
+Analyzing this with the boats in motion exposes the fact that this "hole in the rules" is short lived but not without the possibility of contact and thus a certain amount of risk.

 Position 1: